-COURSE# COURSE DESCRIPTION CREDITS ANT 200 INTRODUCTION TO ANTHROPOLOGY This course is a survey of physical, social, and cultural development and behavior of human beings.
-3 hours ART 100 ART APPRECIATION This course is designed to help the student find personal meaning in works of art and to develop a better understanding of the nature and validity of art.
+COURSE# COURSE DESCRIPTION CREDITS ART 100 ART APPRECIATION This course is designed to help the student find personal meaning in works of art and to develop a better understanding of the nature and validity of art.
 Emphasis is on the diversity of form and content in original works of art.
-Upon completion, students should understand the fundamentals of art and the materials used, as well as have a basic overview of the history of art.
-3 hours: 3T ART 109 ART MUSEUM SURVEY This course covers the art experience through supervised visits to museums and art galleries.
+Upon completion, students should understand the fundamentals of 3 hours: 3T ART 109 ART MUSEUM SURVEY This course covers the art experience through supervised visits to museums and art galleries.
 Emphasis is placed on learning through critical study.
 Upon completion, students should be able to write a critical analysis of the art work experience that demonstrates an understanding of aesthetics.
 3 hours: 3T ART 113 DRAWING This course provides the opportunity for students to develop perceptional and technical skills in a variety of media.
 Emphasis is placed on communication through experimenting with composition, subject matter, and techniques.
 Upon completion, students should demonstrate and apply the fundamentals of art to various creative-drawing projects.
 3 hours: 6E ART 114 DRAWING II This course advances the students' drawing skills in various art media.
 Emphasis is placed on communication through experimentation, composition, technique, and personal expression.
 Upon completion, students should demonstrate creative drawing skills, the application of the fundamentals of art, and the communication of personal feelings and thoughts.
 Prerequisite: ART 113 3 hours: 6E ART 121 TWO-DIMENSIONAL COMPOSITION This course introduces the basic concepts of two-dimensional images.
 Emphasis is placed on the elements and principles of design, understanding and familiarization with art materials, and the arrangements and relationships between them.
 Upon completion, students should demonstrate an effective use of these elements and principles of design in creating two-dimensional compositions.
 3 hours: 6E ART 127 THREE-DIMENSIONAL COMPOSITION This course introduces art materials and principles of design that acquaint the beginner with the fundamentals of three-dimensional art.
 Emphasis is placed on the use of art fundamentals and the creative exploration of materials in constructing three-dimensional art works.
-Upon completion, students should demonstrate basic technical skills and a personal awareness of the creative potential inherent in three-dimensional art forms.
-3 hours: 6E ART 175 DIGITAL PHOTOGRAPHY This course introduces students to digital imaging techniques.
+Upon completion, students should demonstrate basic technical skills and a personal awareness of the creative po- 3 hours: 6E ART 175 DIGITAL PHOTOGRAPHY This course introduces students to digital imaging techniques.
 Emphasis is placed on the technical application of the camera, digital photographic lighting methods, and overall composition.
 Upon completion, students should be able to take digital images and understand the technical aspects of producing high quality photos.
 3 hours ART 203 ART HISTORY I This course covers a study of the chronological development of different forms of art, such as sculpture, painting, and architecture.
 Emphasis is placed on history from the ancient period through the Renaissance.
-Upon completion, students should be able to communicate a knowledge of time periods and chronological sequence, including a knowledge of themes and styles and of the impact of society on the arts.
-3 hours: 3T
+Upon completion, students should be able to communicate a knowledge of time periods and chronological sequence, including a knowledge of themes and styles and of 3 hours: 3T